 - unfamiliar or inexplicable contacts stored on video chat programs such as Skype or Face Time.

-U.S. Attorney Miles adds that it is important to note that not everyone involved in child pornography establishes in-person relationships with children, so families should not rule out possible child pornography trading just because a person does not interact with children in daily life.
+It is important to note that not everyone involved in child pornography establishes in-person relationships with children, so families should not rule out possible child pornography trading just because a person does not interact with children in daily life.
 Anyone who suspects illicit computer use should report the activity to law enforcement for further investigation.

 Protecting Children from Sex Trafficking: